GMACS-project/User-manual/01-preface.Rmd

   - Is there an specific email address where people can ask help?
   - Do you want to create a kind of forum?

+## How can I follow/contribute to Gmacs development?{-}

+Should we consider the possibility for the user to report bugs or request features through an issue on GitHub, suggest code changes (pull request), or suggest changes to the Gmacs manual.

 ## How can I report issues?{-}

 Post in the Forum or open an issue in the Gmacs repo.

 ## The Gmacs development team{-}